64kramsystem/personal_notes/topics/chef.md

   # This is rare, but a package may actually not enable the service; in this case, depending on the
   # package (not to the config) is appropriate.
   #
+  # WATCH OUT!!!!
+If `dpkg_package` is set to use multiple packages in a single resource, subscribers
+  # of a single package won't be notified!!!
+  #
   subscribes :enable, 'dpkg_packge[nginx]', :immediately end